eiffel-community/eiffel-intelligence/wiki/markdown/docker.md

 2. Build the Docker image with the war file that was produced from previous step:

-`docker build -f src/main/docker/Dockerfile -t eiffel-intelligence-backend:0.1 .`
+`docker build -t eiffel-intelligence:0.0.19 --build-arg URL=./target/eiffel-intelligence-0.0.19.war -f src/main/docker/Dockerfile .`

 Now docker image has build with tag "eiffel-intelligence-backend:0.1"